itaysharir/Mac-Dmenu-Scripts/README.md

 To use the ```wallpaper``` script, you need:
 - pywal (fork) ```git clone https://github.com/robwaz/pywal && cd pywal && sudo pip3 install -e ./```

-To use the ```editconfig``` script, you need:
-- emacs | there are multiple ways to install emacs on macOS, look it up.

 ## Installation of dmenu scripts
 ### Clone this repository
 Clone this repo with the following command: <br>